Lennart05/toponym/README.md

 ```

 Next, we could look at one of them to see their distribution and form.
-We suspect that it is of French origin and include France and
+We suspect that it is of French origin and include France and Luxembourg
-Luxembourg:
+in our query:

 ``` r
 top("^Gran", c("BE", "FR", "LU"))